Rakshithac183/CloudLabs-SEED/Software Security/Environment Variables and Attacks/Environment-Variables-and-Attacks.md

 ![Compile and run printenv.c file](./media/exe2.5-task5-step2-compile-run-printenv.png)

 **Step 3**.
-Change its ownership to root, and make it a `Set-UID` program by running the below commands.
+Change the file's ownership to root, and make it a `Set-UID` program by running the below commands.

 ```
 $ sudo chown root printenv